-Within the capital structure of a REIT, common stock has the highest risk but also offers investors the highest return.
-Common stock gives investors the risk and return characteristics of company ownership.
-As a voting owner, a common stock investor shares in the profits of the company as well as the losses.
+Within a REIT’s capital structure, common stock both holds the highest risk and the highest return potential.
+As a voting owner, common stock investors share in a company’s profits as well as its losses.

-Due to the risk characteristics, investors here need to focus on the fundaments of the REIT and its business outlook in order to stay profitable.
+Due to the risk characteristics, they need to focus on a REIT’s fundamentals and business outlook to stay profitable.

-Put a little differently, preferred stock shares some characteristics with common equity in that it’s subordinate to the debt portion of the capital structure and has equity-like characteristics (e.g., dividends have to be declared, and the REIT has no obligation to declare them).
+Put a little differently, preferred stock does share some characteristics with common equity.
+For one thing, it’s subordinate to the debt portion of the capital structure.
+For another, it has equity-like characteristics.

-Unlike common equity, preferred stock has a stated dividend rate (expressed in terms of yield and periodic dividends) that keeps its cash flow transparent.
-It’s a known and followable amount day to day.
-In return for that kind of certainty, this category of investor does not have voting rights and has an otherwise limited say in how the business is run.
+Unlike common equity, however, it has a stated dividend rate.
+Expressed through yield and periodic dividends, this keeps its cash flow transparent on a known and followable daily amount.
+But, in return, these investors don’t have voting rights or nearly as much say in how the business is run.

-Even so, preferred stock is often attractive to investors with a low risk tolerance.
-It can also be a good idea to add into a largely common share-focused portfolio to create a more personalized risk and return profile that takes into consideration individual return/cash flow needs.
+Preferred stock is often attractive to investors with a low risk tolerance.
+It can also be smart to add into a largely common share-focused portfolio.
+That way, it can create a more personalized risk-and-return profile that takes into consideration individual return/cash flow needs.

-This is especially true when REIT preferred stock can appear to behave like a hybrid debt/equity asset… but it isn’t actually easily replicated by either.
+This is especially true considering its hybrid debt/equity asset qualities… while not being actually easily replicated by either.

-Dividends on preferred stock have to be approved and declared by each company’s board of directors, with no maturity date involved.
+Preferred stock dividends have to be approved and declared by each company’s board of directors.
+Incidentally, no maturity date is included, only an optional redemption date.
 These dividends keep coming as a pre-established amount until:

 - The preferred equity is redeemed by the company on or after the optional redemption date

-- The board of directors suspends the dividend in question until further notice
+- The board of directors suspends the dividend until further notice

 - The company goes bankrupt.

-For the record, those possibilities are listed in order of likelihood, with exception #3 being unlikely.
-Companies typically do everything they can to avoid cutting preferred dividends, since that would be regarded as a failure on their part and a bad sign of things to come.
+For the record, those possibilities are listed in order of likelihood, with exception #3 being very unlikely.
+Companies typically do everything they can to avoid cutting preferred dividends.
+Otherwise, it would be regarded as a failure on their part and a bad sign of things to come.

-In short, it would send the market a bad signal about the business in question – the very last thing those in charge want to do.
+In short, it would send the market a bad signal about the business in question – the very last thing management wants to do.
 All the same, it can happen.
-And it’s important to recognize how, as with any other investment out there, there is always a risk involved.
-This also includes:
+And it’s important to recognize how, as with any other investment out there, there’s always a risk involved… including:

-- Liquidity risk… Preferred stocks are often not traded in significant volume, creating the possibility of price volatility when sizable orders are being placed and/or during periods of price discovery.
+- Liquidity risk.
+Preferred stocks are often not traded in significant volume.
+This creates the possibility of price volatility when sizable orders are being placed and/or during periods of price discovery.

-- Optional redemption risk… As mentioned above, preferred shares typically have an optional redemption date, after which the company can redeem them at par.
+- Optional redemption risk.
+After an optional redemption date, a company can redeem a dividend at par.
 For preferred stocks purchased above par, this can cause a capital loss on the unamortized premium paid.

 With that said, preferred stocks purchased below par can lead to a capital gain on the accreted discount paid.
 Either way, this impact is often understood and measured by utilizing the security’s yield-to-call.

-When the current equity market is flat to lower, and interest rate projections are steady, it can make for an excellent buying opportunity.
+When the current equity market is flat to lower – and when interest rate projections are steady – it can make for an excellent buying opportunity.

-Here at iREIT, we’re fond of REIT debt in the credit space because of the financial covenants REIT debt typically contains, as well as its attractive spreads.
-The notes are typically issued from the operating partnership and will often be unconditionally guaranteed, jointly and separately, on a senior unsecured basis by our current and future subsidiaries.
+Here at iREIT, we’re fond of REIT debt in the credit space.
+That’s because of the financial covenants REIT debt typically contains, as well as its attractive spreads.
+The notes are typically issued from the operating partnership.
+They’re also often unconditionally guaranteed, jointly and separately, on a senior unsecured basis by our current and future subsidiaries.